 The concurrent jurisdiction for the edition of laws (article 24 of the Brazilian Federal Constitution) implies that the federal government shall establish general rules, while the states, federal district and the municipalities shall detail the federal laws and adapt the general rules to regional characteristics.
 It is important to stress that the possibility of supplementing the federal laws does not entitle the states or the municipalities to disregard the federal laws or edit laws that conflict with those of the federal government.
-Therefore, for example, if a federal law sets certain restrictions on a determined activity, state law cannot waive such restrictions.
+Therefore, for example, if a federal law sets certain restrictions on a determined activity, state law cannot waive these restrictions.
 It may, on the other hand, create more restrictive rules, as long as they are not in conflict with the federal law.
 If the matter addressed in state law has not yet been established in federal law, the state will have full jurisdiction for the issuance of the law.
 However, once a federal law on the matter is edited, the state law will lose its applicability in all that conflicts with the federal law.

 With regard to the protection of the environment, the jurisdiction of the federal government, the states, the Federal District and the municipalities is considered to be common, which means that all are entitled to undertake measures for protection of the environment and that the action of one does not exclude the jurisdiction of the other.

 With regard to the Brazilian environmental liability system, paragraph 3 of the above-mentioned article 225 determines that activities considered as harmful to the environment will subject the individual or the legal entity to criminal and administrative sanctions, notwithstanding the obligation to repair the damage caused.

 Considering the above, one can conclude that the Brazilian environmental liability system is administered through administrative liability, civil liability and criminal liability, provided that these are independent and can be applied cumulatively.